 The vocalization happens for two specific reasons-

-- Baby turtles vocalize to familiarize themselves with their siblings that create a long-lasting bond between them.
+- Baby turtles vocalize to familiarize themselves with their siblings which creates a long-lasting bond between them.
 It continues for the rest of their lifetime.

-Although you now know what sound does a turtle make, you shouldn’t expect it to communicate with you through vocalization, likewise pet cats and dogs.
+Although you now know what sound a turtle makes, you shouldn’t expect it to communicate with you through vocalization, likewise pet cats and dogs.
 However, if you notice the turtle hissing at you, there’s nothing to be glad about it.

 The hissing is a clear sign that the turtle isn’t comfortable.
 It will slowly reduce as it gets accustomed to you.
 With growing, attachment turtles will tap on the container whenever it feels like eating or getting a treat.
 It also is a sign of showing affection for owners.